 - Time savings.
 In many cases, templates can be updated in a matter of minutes.
 Using a WYSIWYG editor, you can drag and drop different images and chunks of content into place, then preview your template so you ensure it loads as intended into a wide range of different devices.

 - Brand consistency.
 If you want your email subscribers to get a consistent brand experience, your email newsletters need to be consistently on point.
 Templates help you keep the essence of your design, and allow you to repeat your previous structures indefinitely.
+You could also consider adding a branded email signature at the bottom of your email.

 There are some drawbacks to consider as well: